SQLitis/monsters/README.rst

   Knockback|Brixashulty|Races of the Wild|2
   Knockback (Ex): A gore attack from a brixashulty can literally drive back a foe.
 When a brixa hits with its gore attack, it can immediately attempt a bull rush without entering the foe's space or provoking an attack of opportunity.
 The brixa makes a Strength check with a +7 bonus, which includes a +4 racial bonus.
 If the bull rush succeeds, the foe is driven back 5 feet and must make a DC 12 Reflex save or fall down.
 If being driven back would force the opponent into a barrier or into a square where it cannot stop (such as a wall or a square that already contains another creature), the foe falls down in its square instead.
   A brixashulty kid is worth 30 gp and is ready for training by age two.
 It can live for up to 50 years.
+  A character with the Handle Animal skill can train a brixashulty as noted in the Handle Animal skill description

 And of course an animal can trip without a special ability.